Helping Middle Schools Climb the Math Wall

 Jeanne Huybrechts, chief academic officer at Stratford School, with multiple California locations

-For example, one popular exercise is to design a smartphone and calculate the amount of storage needed.
-In another unit, students design a solar-panel-covered roof, calculating the pitch necessary to optimize energy capture.
-She says this helps to alleviate the abstractness of both algebra and geometry courses in middle school.
+For example, one popular exercise is designing a smartphone and calculating the storage needed.
+In another unit, students design a solar panel-covered roof, calculating the pitch necessary to optimize energy capture.
+She says this helps alleviate the abstractness of algebra and geometry courses in middle school.

 Setting goals and tracking mastery